MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/index.md

 ## Easily create mixed reality guides without the need for specialized skills

 Guides allows anyone to structure and create step-by-step mixed reality guidance for a task, without the need for specialized 3D or programming skills.
-Start with the PC Authoring tool to capture work processes and create guides – files that include step-by-step instructions with images, video, and 3D holograms.
+Start with the PC authoring tool to capture work processes and create guides – files that include step-by-step instructions with images, video, and 3D holograms.
 After creating the guide on a PC, authors can then connect the instruction cards and holograms to the physical work space using the HoloLens by picking them up and moving them to the right location.
 Use the default library of 3D holograms or import your own custom 3D models if you prefer.